jestann/bloc-chat/README.md

 # Chateau

-*A chat application inspired by a mashup of medieval grey and Slack.*
+*A multi-channel chat application inspired by a mashup of medieval grey and old school instant messaging.*

 #### Build Frameworks